ASmolyar/cleoinitiative.org/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 💖 Made with Love

-This project is maintained with ❤️ by the CLEO Initiative team.
+Made with ❤️ by the CLEO Initiative team.
 We're passionate about bridging the digital divide and empowering seniors through technology.
 If you'd like to support our mission or get involved, please visit our [website](https://cleoinitiative.org).

 Special thanks to all our contributors and volunteers who make this project possible!